wso2/docs-is/en/docs/learn/openid-connect-single-logout.md

     -   **Browser** and **user agent**

-Following are the three SLO mechanisms supported by OIDC
+Following are the three SLO mechanisms supported by OIDC:

 -   [OIDC Session
     Management](#oidc-session-management)
 -   [OIDC Back-Channel